 Minimum Vesting.
 Generally, awards under the 2020 Plan will have a minimum restriction or vesting period of one year from the date of grant, although the committee may provide for earlier vesting upon a participant's termination by reason of death or disability and up to 5% of the shares of common stock reserved for issuance under the 2020 Plan may be subject to shorter restrictions (or no restrictions).
+The minimum vesting requirement does not apply to grants made to our non-employee directors.
 In addition, awards to our non-employee directors granted on or promptly following an annual meeting of shareholders may vest upon the next annual meeting of shareholders that occurs in the following year (as long as such meeting occurs at least 50 weeks following such preceding meeting) without counting against this limit.
+In any event, however, if this Proposal 4 is approved, grants to our non-employee directors could be made without regard to such vesting condition limitations and could be granted without any vesting conditions (e.g., could be granted as fully vested awards).